CamilleOnoda/Coffee-wifi-collection/README.md

 <h2>Edit cafe page</h2>
 <ul>
 <li>Access the edit cafe page at /edit.</li>
-<li>View that requires users to be logged in and only accessible to the user who added that particular cafe.</li>
+<li>View that requires users to be logged in and only accessible to the user who added that particular cafe or to the admin.</li>
 <li>Edit the selected cafe details through a form.
 Information associated to the selected cafe are pre-filled in the form; updated information will be saved to the database and displayed at /cafes.</li>
 </ul>
 <h2>Delete cafe page</h2>
 <ul>
-<li>The /delete route is decorated with the login_required decorator and is only visible to the admin User.</li>
+<li>The /delete route is decorated with the login_required decorator and is only visible to the admin user.</li>
 <li>If the cafe with the specified id is found, it is deleted from the database, and the admin is redirected to the updated list of all cafes.</li>
 </ul>
 <h2 style="text-align:center">Database</h2>